24 - 25 September 2016

-There will be three rest stops with water points, toilets and the opportunity to purchase a range of drinks and snacks.
+There will be two rest stops with water points, toilets and the opportunity to purchase a range of drinks and snacks.

 The roads you’ll ride on will be open to traffic.
 Help keep everyone safe by reading our Rules of the Road leaflet, which will be posted to you with your rider number.